ChrisTs8920/Weatherly/README.md

 - **Settings screen**
     - Dark - light mode selection

+### Other

+- Pull to refresh
+- Weatherly saves the last city the user selected

 ## To do

-- Pull to refresh (currently non-functional)
 - Fix an issue where light theme does not apply correctly on some devices
 - Code improvements and refactoring

 ## Requirements

-- Android Nougat 8.0+ (Tested using Android 10)
+Android Nougat 8.0+ (Tested using Android 10)

 ## How to run

-Install the apk provided in the apk directory.
+Install the apk provided in the apk directory, or run from Android Studio.

-OR

-Run from Android Studio.

 ## Screenshots